sap-tutorials/Tutorials/tutorials/hana-web-development-workbench/hana-web-development-workbench.md

 ### Now Create the Application
 Now is the time to actually create some application code.
 In SAP HANA XSC application code essentially is JavaScript code provided in .xsjs files.
 Now such a file will be created.

-Open the context menu of the `helloworld` package by right-clicking on the name and choose Create File.
-Enter `helloworld.xsjs` as file name and save with Enter:
+Open the context menu of the `codejam` package by right-clicking on the name and choose Create File.
+Enter `mylibrary.xsjs` as file name and save with Enter:

 ![14.png](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hana-web-development-workbench/14.png)